JamesSkemp/words/content/post/long-live-the-queen-attempt-2-blind.md

 +++
-title = "Long Live the Queen: Attempt 2 (Blind)" summary = "Second attempt at Long Live the Queen.
+title = "Long Live the Queen: Attempt 2 (Blind)" description = "Second attempt at Long Live the Queen.
 In this episode we raise a killer." draft = false comments = true date = "2015-06-13T14:00:53-05:00"